tnicolaysen-aqua/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 1. Add Leaflet Map to Home View
 ===============================

-Leaflet is not officially supported by Tethys Platform as a Gizmo, but it can easily be added manually as follows:
+Leaflet is not officially supported by Tethys Platform as a Gizmo.
+(See the Gizmos section of the :ref:`Glossary <glossary>`), but it can easily be added manually as follows:

 1. Include the Leaflet libraries in your app.
 Leaflet can be added a number of different ways as documented on their `Download page <https://leafletjs.com/download.html>`_.
 For this tutorial use the CDN option.
 Replace the contents of :file:`templates/thredds_tutorial/home.html` with: